Pope Pius III: Cardinalate

 Piccolomini already held the office of protonotary apostolic at the time that he was appointed the administrator of the Archdiocese of Siena in 1460.
 He was granted the title and the insignia of an archbishop, but he did not receive episcopal consecration until a week before his coronation as pope.
 The episcopal duties at Siena were carried out by an auxiliary bishop, Antonio Fatati.

 Pope Pius II, who was visiting Siena at the time, appointed his nephew a cardinal on 5 March 1460, naming him Cardinal-Deacon of Sant'Eustachio on 26 March.

-He was also named Abbot Commendatory of the monastery of S. Vigilio in Siena.
+He was also named commendatory abbot of the monastery of San Vigilio, Siena.
 He reconstructed and extended the residence next to the church, which he continued to use throughout his life.

 In 1460, the Pope appointed him legate of the March of Ancona, with the experienced Bishop of Marsico as his counsellor.
 He departed Rome on 30 April, and returned on 1 February 1461 for consultations; he returned to Ancona on 1 June 1461, and was back in Rome on 8 November.
 He proved studious and effective in his job.

 Piccolomini was made the archdeacon of Brabant in Cambrai in 1462 and he held that benefice until 1503.
 On 26 March 1463, Pope Pius II granted Cardinal Francesco the monastery of San Saba on the Aventine Hill in commendam.
 The cardinal immediately began extensive restoration, construction, and decoration works on the ancient buildings, spending at least 3,000 ducats on the work.

 Piccolomini was named Vicar of Rome and the rest of the Papal States on 21 June 1464, as Pius II departed Rome for Ancona, where he intended to meet the Venetians and launch a crusade in the Balkans.
 However, Pius II died at Ancona on 14 August 1464, terminating the project.